emscripten-core/emscripten/docs/process.md

    it, etc.)
  * It is strongly recommended to land PRs with github's "squash" option, which turns the PR into a single commit.
 This makes sense if the PR is small, which is also strongly recommended.
-However, sometimes a merge may make more sense, *if and only if*:
+However, sometimes separate commits may make more sense, *if and only if*:
     * The PR is not easily separable into a series of small PRs (e.g., review must consider all the commits, either because the commits are hard to understand by themselves, or because review of a later PR may influence